 Please do not get on my case because I am a man and never gave birth.
 I am not trying to shame women for not having a natural birth in middle of a forest attended by a 90 year old midwife.
 But it is important to understand how what we do to mothers during labour and birth does influence how successful breastfeeding will be.
 And yes, I also know that many women gave birth with all the interventions possible including a caesarean section and still were able to breastfeed successfully.

-Here are just a few ways that giving birth in affluent societies interferes with breastfeeding.
+Here are just a few ways that giving birth in affluent, and not so affluent, societies interferes with breastfeeding.